 As a general matter, foreign nationals engaged in any kind of gainful employment in Switzerland must apply for a work permit.

-An exception to the work permit requirement applies to business visits of a duration not exceeding eight days (irrespective of the length of the stay, foreign nationals require a work permit if they are engaged in specific sectors (e.g. construction, hospitality or cleaning sector) as set forth in art.
+An exception to the work permit requirement applies to business visits of a duration not exceeding eight days (irrespective of the length of the stay, foreign nationals require a work permit if they are engaged in specific sectors (e.g. the construction, hospitality or cleaning sectors) as set forth in art.
 14 para.
 3 of the Ordinance on Admission, Residence and Employment (Verordnung über Zulassung, Aufenthalt und Erwerbstätigkeit)).
 This exception is valid both for EU/EFTA nationals and non-EU nationals.
-Switzerland has a dualistic system for the admission of foreign workers where, on the one hand, nationals from EU/EFTA states can benefit from the Agreement on the Free Movement of Persons (Personenfreizügigkeitsabkommen, "AFMP"), while on the other hand permits for nationals from third countries are subject to the requirements set forth in the

-Federal Act on Foreign Nationals and Integration (Ausländerund Integrationsgesetz, "AIG") and thus nationwide quantitative restrictions (quotas).
+Switzerland has a dualistic system for the admission of foreign workers where, on the one hand, nationals from EU/EFTA states can benefit from the Agreement on the Free Movement of Persons (Personenfreizügigkeitsabkommen, "AFMP"), while on the other hand permits for nationals from third countries are subject to the requirements set forth in the Federal Act on Foreign Nationals and Integration (Ausländer- und Integrationsgesetz, "AIG") and thus nationwide quantitative restrictions (quotas).

 EU/EFTA nationals, according to the AFMP, have a right to a work permit if they have an unlimited employment relationship with an employer based in Switzerland.
 No work permit is required for work for a duration of less than 90 days per calendar year (there is only a reporting requirement).
-In this case, employees have to be registered at least eight days before their start of work.
+In this case, employees have to be registered online at least eight days before their start of work.
 The same applies to self-employed service providers and companies based in these countries posting workers to Switzerland if the employees have held a valid EU work permit for at least 12 months prior to their assignment to Switzerland.
-All EU/EFTA citizens being employed by a company in Switzerland for longer than 90 days per calendar year are required to obtain a permit in the form of either (i) a short-term permit for up to four months in total or for 120 days per year (L-Permit "120 days"), (ii) a short-term permit for up to one year (the actual period of validity depends on the duration of the limited employment contract; L-Permit "short stay"), (iii) a long-term permit for five years based on an unlimited employment contract (B-Permit), or (iv) a so-called border-crosser permit if they continue to live outside of Switzerland (within EU/ EFTA states) but commute to their Swiss workplace (G-Permit).
+All EU/EFTA citizens being employed by a company in Switzerland for longer than 90 days per calendar year are required to obtain a permit in the form of either (i) a short-term permit for up to four months in total or for 120 days per year (L-Permit "120 days"), (ii) a short-term permit for up to one year (the actual period of validity depends on the duration of the limited employment contract; L-Permit "short stay"), (iii) a long-term permit for five years based on an unlimited employment contract (B-Permit), or (iv) a so-called "bordercrosser permit" if they continue to live outside of Switzerland (within EU/EFTA states) but commute to their Swiss workplace (G-Permit).
 Self-employment for EU/EFTA nationals also requires permission, which may be granted for five years upon establishment of a business or permanent establishment with effective and viable business activities in Switzerland.
 The UK left the EU on 31 January 2020.
 Switzerland and the UK signed an agreement on 25 February 2019 on the acquired rights of their citizens.
-The agreement has been applicable since 1 January 2021 and allows Swiss and UK nationals to keep the rights they acquired up to 31 December 2020 based on the AFMP.
-UK nationals who are due to take up their posts in Switzerland from January 2021 can no longer invoke the AFMP.
-They will fall, in principle, under the provisions for third-country nationals.
+The agreement had been applicable since 1 January 2021 and allowed Swiss and UK nationals to keep the rights they acquired up to 31 December 2020 based on the AFMP.
+UK nationals that have taken up their posts in Switzerland from January 2021 can no longer invoke the AFMP.
+They now fall, in principle, under the provisions for third-country nationals, but with a separate annual quota.
+In addition, UK service providers still can make use of an online registration system that allows them or their employees to provide services in Switzerland for up to 90 days without any work permit.